 i The technology used in the project is not included in another voluntary market or CDM project activity.

 ii.
 Also, there is no risk of double-counting if a competitor technology enters the same target area.
-The reason is that we are only counting emission reductions from each litre of purified water sold from Spring Health and Spouts.
+The reason is that we are only counting emission reductions from each litre of purified water sold from Spouts of Water.
 Therefore, if a competitor takes market share in any of our target areas, this will be automatically registered this in our Record of Sales and Project Database.
 This in turn will lead to a decrease in the tons of CO2 reduced by our project.

 2. The technologies each have a continuous useful energy output of less than 150kW per unit (defined as total energy delivered from start to end of operation of a unit divided by time of operation).
 For technologies or practices that do not deliver thermal energy in the project scenario but only displace thermal energy supplied in the baseline scenario, the 150kW threshold applies to the displaced baseline technology.

 a.
-Spring Health’s and Spouts’ purified water does not deliver energy output but only displace thermal energy supplied in the baseline scenario which delivers less than 150kW per technology.
+Spouts of Water’s purified water does not deliver energy output but only displace thermal energy supplied in the baseline scenario which delivers less than 150kW per technology.
 The table below shows that typical cook stoves produce energy outputs of well below 150kW: around 5kW on average12.